Letters from Lodi

 "While the average age of wine drinkers continues to grow older, the neglected growth opportunity is selling to younger consumers, who have different values, are more health-conscious, have lower discretionary income and wealth, and are more ethnically diverse than previous generations."

 While Gen Xers currently make up a significant block of today's wine consumers, McMillan remarks that this group "no longer own the biggest growth rate of consumption — passing that honor to millennials as of this year."

-It is millennials, says McMillan, who represent "the largest growth opportunity for the wine industry but has just started to show interest in the wine category — at a time when the growth of volume sold in the industry is near zero...
-This is the cohort that needs to be excited about wine in order for the industry to see anything close to the growth rates experienced in the 20-year period from 1994 through 2014."
+It is millennials, says McMillan, who represents "the largest growth opportunity for the wine industry but has just started to show interest in the wine category — at a time when the growth of volume sold in the industry is near zero...
+This is the cohort that needs to be excited about wine for the industry to see anything close to the growth rates experienced in the 20 years from 1994 through 2014."

 McMillan elaborates further on these generational distinctions: "The younger wine consumers now, having lived through the Great Recession and a pandemic, aren't destined to be consumers who will want to show off their wealth.
 They too will work for a better lifestyle, but they want to know what those who have wealth are contributing to a better world in some way, and instead of bragging about price, they would rather talk to friends about the good work that a brand and its owners are taking.

 "In addition to sustainability, health, and environmental issues, which have long been important to younger generations, today's social justice, equity, and diversity concerns are driving these consumers to place unprecedented pressure on companies to adopt these issues into their brand platforms.
 The social intersection between a brand and the consumer is increasingly connected to the decision to purchase particular products, including wine.